 It is his day.
 Better, it would be his day if his teammate had not stolen the spotlight after making an exceptional overtaking against Michael Schumacher.

 "I really enjoyed overtaking Michael in the Grand Prix in front of his fans.
-I gave it the first chance, I don’t see why I should have put it off.
-He was fast on the straight and slow on the turn, so I took advantage.
+I overtook him at the first chance, I don’t see why I should have waited.
+He was fast on the straight and slow in the corners, so I took advantage of it.
 The maneuver?
-Regular, I don’t think he’ll have anything to complain about.
+It was regular, I don’t think he’ll have anything to complain about.
 I gave him enough space, certainly not the whole track".

-An extreme overtaking, an accident, a car driven by the stewards that arrives at the finish and is classified as if nothing had happened.
+An extreme overtaking, an accident, a car pushed by the marshalls that arrives at the finish line and is ranked as if nothing had happened.
 The European Grand Prix proposed many regulatory issues, all of which were resolved without dispute.
-At the end of the race, first Michael Schumacher and Juan Fabio Montoya, then David Coulthard and Fernando Alonso are summoned by the race management, and they are asked for clarification.
+At the end of the race, first Michael Schumacher and Juan Fabio Montoya, then David Coulthard and Fernando Alonso are summoned by the race direction, and they are asked for clarification.
 The first case concerns the maneuver that cost the Ferrari driver a spin (lap 43).
 No action was taken during the race, as a rule allows to postpone any sanctions to the next Grand Prix.
-First to speak is the World Champion, who turns off the case.
+The World Champion is the first to speak, and he closes the case.

 "It was a normal race accident.
 Juan Pablo is not to blame".

-The whimsical Williams-Bmw driver launched his attack at the end of the Dunlop hairpin bend: fake inside and attack outside.
-When the contact takes place, the blue and white single-seater is almost one meter ahead and therefore has a kind of right of way.
-The doubts are other: Montoya has left enough room for the rival?
-And Schumacher did everything he could to keep the internal trajectory and avoid impact?
+The whimsical Williams-Bmw driver launched his attack at the end of the Dunlop hairpin bend: a feint on the inside and the attack on the outside.
+When the contact takes place, the blue and white single-seater is almost one meter ahead and therefore has a kind of right of precedence.
+The doubts are others: has Montoya left enough room for the rival?
+And did Schumacher do everything he could to keep the internal trajectory and avoid contact?
 Both protagonists say yes and the videos confirm their story.
-Michael Schumacher, on the other hand, is good at getting out of a jam in a situation that seems desperate.
-Finished with the rear wheels off the track, the German manages to keep the engine running (thanks to the anti-slip system of which the Formula 1 cars are fomite), but not to restart, because the tires skate on the sand.
-Another driver might have gone down to the pits on foot.
-Not him, who has printed in his head every article of the code: if a car is pushed it triggers the disqualification, unless there is a condition of danger.
+Michael Schumacher, on the other hand, is good at getting away with it in a situation that seems desperate.
+With the rear wheels off the track, the German manages to keep the engine running (thanks to the anti-slip system that the Formula 1 cars have), but not to restart, because the tyres slip on the sand.
+Another driver might have gone to the pits on foot.
+Not him, who has printed in his head every article of the code: if a car is pushed, it triggers the disqualification, unless there is a condition of danger.
 This is the circumstance.
-The pilot arms himself and the commissioners intervene.
-Even the tow truck driver comes to the rescue (the small advantages of running in the house).
+The driver makes a gesture with his arms and the marshals intervene.
+Even the tow truck driver comes to help (the small advantages of running the home race).

 "They were exceptional".

-"I must say that the car was no longer as good as in the previous laps and maybe it is true that I unplugged a bit before the licit".
+"I must say that the car was no longer as good as in the previous laps and maybe it is true that I braked a little bit early".

 "If Alonso can’t brake, it’s his business, but if he puts someone in trouble, then it’s my business.
 However, I prefer to talk about these things with him directly, away from prying eyes".